-Green and Red Vineyard was founded in 1977 by Jay Heminway.
-Jay has a long history making wine in the Napa Valley having first purchased land in the steep Chiles Canyon near Chiles Valley in eastern Napa County in 1970.
-By this time he already had experience working in the wine industry with stints in Bordeaux, France and selling wine in New York City.
-However he did not purchase the property with the intent on making wine – that came later as it has for a number of other generations who moved to the Napa Valley and become “bitten” with the allure of the Napa Valley.
+In the 1960s Jay was teaching sculpture at U.C.
+Berkeley and with friends developed an appreciation of both food and wine.
+After visiting Napa Valley, he discovered this property and in 1969 purchased it.
+This land is located in the steep Chiles Canyon near Chiles Valley, about a 20-minute drive east of the valley floor.
+By this time, he already had experience working in the wine industry with stints in Bordeaux, France and selling wine in New York City (where he was raised) for Sherry-Lehman, Inc. However, he did not purchase the property with the intent on making wine – that came later as it has for a number of other generations who moved to the region and become “bitten” with the allure of Napa Valley.

 Compared to the heart of the Napa Valley Chiles Canyon has remained fairly unchanged.
-Airline miles, its not that far from the actual valley floor, but narrow winding roads, the steep canyon and its eastern location help ensure that this part of Napa has and will remain fairly undeveloped.
+Airline miles, it’s not that far from the actual valley floor, but narrow winding roads, the steep canyon and its eastern location help ensure that this part of Napa has and will remain fairly undeveloped.

-Jay is a pioneer grape grower in this part of Napa – he was one of the first of the “modern” growers to move into the area (grapes were grown in nearby Chiles Valley dating back to the 1870’s).
+Jay was a pioneer grape grower in this part of Napa – he was one of the first of the “modern” growers to move into the area (grapes were grown in nearby Chiles Valley dating back to the 1870’s).
 He was instrumental in securing an American Viticultural Area (AVA) for this region in 1999, called Chiles Valley.
-His upper most vineyard at 1,800 feet is the highest vineyard in Chiles Valley.
+His upper most vineyard (Tip Top) at 1,800 feet is the highest vineyard in Chiles Valley.

 Solar panels on site help power irrigation and other vineyard needs.
 The winery & cave is small, about 6000 cases are produced annually with the bulk of that production being Zinfandel with much more limited production wines of Sauvignon Blanc, Syrah and Petite Sirah.